 For soup: Union of Genius – This is Edinburgh's first soup cafe!

-For upscale Scottish food: Devil's Advocate – Down Advocate's Close, this bar and eatery serves Scottish-inspired dishes.
+For upscale Scottish pub food: Devil's Advocate – Down Advocate's Close, this bar and eatery serves Scottish-inspired dishes.

-For serious foodies: The Kitchin – This Michelin star restaurant has a “from nature to plate” philosophy, and serves up British/Scottish cuisine French-influenced flair.
+For serious foodies: The Kitchin – This Michelin star restaurant has a “from nature to plate” philosophy, and serves up British/Scottish cuisine with French-influenced flair.

 For dessert: The Elephant House – This cafe on George IV Bridge is famously known as being one of the places where JK Rowling would write her Harry Potter stories over cake and coffee (or maybe tea?).
 They do very tasty cakes and desserts.